kevinsmia1939/PySimpleCV/README.md

 **Cyclic voltammetry**

-Support plotting multiple CVs.
+* Select and plot multiple CV at the same time.<br />
-Currently supports VersaStudio (.par), Correware(.cor), .csv, and .txt.
-Please send some other format for more file format support.<br />
+* Currently supports VersaStudio (.par), Correware(.cor), .csv, and .txt.
+Please send some other format for more file format support.
 For .csv and .txt, the first column must be voltage and the second column is current.<br />

-Nicholson method to calculate peak current when the base line cannot be determine.<br />
+* Nicholson method to calculate peak current when the base line cannot be determine.<br />
-Select and plot multiple CV at the same time.<br />
-Calculate diffustion coefficient and rate of reaction from Randles-Sevcik equation.<br />
+* Calculate diffustion coefficient and rate of reaction from Randles-Sevcik equation.<br />
-Plot peak current vs. sqare root of scan rate for diffustion coefficient.<br />
+* Plot peak current vs. sqare root of scan rate for diffustion coefficient.<br />
-Plot peak current vs. peak separation for rate of reaction.<br />
+* Plot peak current vs. peak separation for rate of reaction.<br />
+* Detect peak with maximum, minimum, or 2nd derivatives.<br />
-Export results and save file.<br />
+* Export results and save file.<br />

 **Cyclic voltammetry ECSA**

-Calculate electrochemical active surface area (ECSA) with selected area under the CV.
+* Calculate electrochemical active surface area (ECSA) with selected area under the CV.

 **Rotating Disk Electrode**

-Calculate diffusion coefficient and kinetic current from Levich equation.
+* Calculate diffusion coefficient and kinetic current from Levich equation.

 **Battery cycling**

-Only support .xlsx from Landt Battery Test Systems.
+* Only support .xlsx from Landt Battery Test Systems.
 I need your help, for example, to file for more support.<br />
-Battery cycling support .xlsx files with state (C_CC, D_CC, R) columns from Landt Battery Test Systems.<br />
+* Battery cycling support .xlsx files with state (C_CC, D_CC, R) columns from Landt Battery Test Systems.<br />

 VE - Voltage Efficiency<br />
 CE - Coulombic Efficiency<br />